cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 al. [-@qi2011] 'rough' slip model.
 \label{fig:fault_stress_3d} ](../figures/fault_stress_3d.pdf)

-However, much of the shallowly-dipping fault segments (the Pengguan fault and flats at the base of the Beichuan fault, where present) have $\tau^M$ in the direction of coseismic slip.
+In contrast to the steeper fault segments, much of the shallowly-dipping fault segments (the Pengguan fault and flats at the base of the Beichuan fault, where present) have $\tau^M$ in the direction of coseismic slip.
 The full stress tensor $M$ is not significantly different in these locations, but because of the low dip angle, $\sigma^M_{zz}$ contributes more significantly to $\sigma^M_n$ than to $\tau^M_d$, which is then dominated by horizontal compression, leading to reverse-sense shear.
 Additionally, the stresses caused by the Pengguan massif locally resolve as right-lateral on these segments as well.
-Coseismic slip on these fault patches is much lower than on the steeper Beichuan fault, where the majority of slip occurred and which is loaded in the opposite shear sense.
+Coseismic slip on these fault patches is much lower than on the steeper Beichuan fault, where the majority of slip occurred and which is topographically loaded in the opposite shear sense.

 Compellingly, similar patterns exist in the spatial distributions of
 $\sigma^M_n$ and coseismic slip.
-Most obvious is the coincidence of locally high $\sigma^M_n$ and locally low slip magnitude on the southwestern Beichuan fault below the culmination of the Pengguan massif, in an area of otherwise high slip (Figure \ref{fig:fault_stress_3d}).
+Most obvious is the coincidence of locally high $\sigma^M_n$ and locally low slip magnitude on the southwestern Beichuan fault below the culmination of the Pengguan massif, in an area of otherwise high slip (Figure
+\ref{fig:fault_stress_3d}).
 These correlations exist for other fault patches, but they are not as clear (Figure
 \ref{fig:feng_slip_sig_n_scatter}).
 This raises the possibility that
 $\sigma^M_n$ is capable of limiting slip once failure has occurred, and may have implications for estimations of dynamic friction and the completeness of stress drop during the earthquake.
 Preliminary analysis of this is currently being performed, and will be described in a forthcoming manuscript.

 ![Coseismic slip magnitude and $\sigma^M_n$ on the four segments of the Feng et al. [-@feng2010] coseismic slip model.
 Trendlines are L1 regressions and do not include points with no slip.
 \label{fig:feng_slip_sig_n_scatter}](../figures/feng_slip_sig_n_scatter.png)